owncloud-docker/compose-playground/examples/eos-compose/README.md

 eos -r 0 0 ls -la /eos/dockertest/reva/users
 ```

 Also see file `check` for more system checks.
+Try running `./clean && ./build && docker-compose up` in case
+you have login-problems.